xebia/essentials/hands-off-machine.md

 ---

 layout: card
 category: realisation

 ---

 Keep your hands off the machine.

 ---

-<p>Stop manual changes and automate the installation and configuration of the server:
+Stop manual changes and automate the installation and configuration of the
-      from operating system to middleware and applications. </p>
+server: from operating system to middleware and applications.

 ---

 ### Motivation